devops-education/Challenges-in-DevOps-Education/README.md

 The topic Classes preparation refers to the planning of the course, including, for example, a research of reference material and preparation of classes.
 ```
-- [CP1] There is little research into effective teaching pratices for incorporating DevOps into traditional software engineer courses
+- [CP1] There is little research into effective teaching pratices for incorporating DevOps into traditional software engineer courses.
-- [CP2] Lack of a proper and sound theory of DevOps
+- [CP2] Lack of a proper and sound theory of DevOps.
-- [CP3] DevOps has not yet standardized with the Software Engineerigin Body of Knowledge
+- [CP3] DevOps has not yet standardized with the Software Engineerigin Body of Knowledge.
-- [CP4] Limited research in teaching DevOps
+- [CP4] Limited research in teaching DevOps.

 ### Devops concepts